sumeghasetia/Data-Analysis-Using-Hive/README.md

-# Data Analysis Using Hive
+# Data Analysis Using Hive and Sqoop

 This project is a part of my Masters program in Data Engineering